foundriesio/docs/source/zephyr/workflow.rst

 The Zephyr microPlatform uses the Repo tool to manage its Git repositories.
 In :ref:`zephyr-install`, you used this tool to clone these Git repositories into a Zephyr microPlatform installation directory on a development computer.
-See :ref:`zephyr-branching-repo` for more details on Repo.
+See :ref:`repo-primer` for more details on Repo.

 After the installation, you'll continue to use Repo to fetch upstream